agoldst/dfrtopics/README.md

 ## Version history

+v0.2.1
+ : 9/23/15.
+Minor updates. `read_wordcounts` accepts a `reader` method for improved flexibility about data sources, and `export_browser_data` is more tolerant of variant metadata formats.
+Scaled topic coordinates now use `JS_divergence` written in C++ (introducing a direct Rcpp dependency for a questionable speed gain in a function no one uses).
+Various code- and documentation-cleaning tweaks.

 v0.2
  :  New release, September 2015.
 An almost completely rewritten API, so don't expect backwards compatibility.
 This version should be more flexible and easier to use.
 At least it has more documentation.